-The fair value of the company's investment properties in the prior year was arrived at on the basis of a valuation carried out in March 2021 by Allison Pitter & Co., independent valuators, not related to the company.
-The valuator, a principal of Allison Pitter & Co., is a Chartered Surveyor, an Associate member of the Appraisal Institute (USA) and has the appropriate qualifications and recent experience in the valuation of properties in the relevant location.
+The fair value of the company's investment properties was arrived at on the basis of a valuation carried out at March 31, 2023 by Graham & Graham Realty Jamaica Limited, independent Valuation Surveyors & Real Estate Dealers, not related to the company.
+The valuator, a principal of Graham & Graham Realty Jamaica Limited., is a Chartered Valuation Surveyor; professional member of the Royal Institution of Chartered Surveyors (RICS), the Association of Land Economy and Valuation Surveyors (ALEVS) Jamaica, the Realtors Association of Jamaica (RAJ); a certified International Property Specialist with the National Association of Realty in the USA and has the appropriate qualifications and recent experience in the valuation of properties in the relevant location.
 The fair value was determined based on the market comparison approach that reflects recent transaction prices for similar properties.
-The directors have determined, that based on market trends, the value at March 31, 2022 has increased over the previous year.
-Accordingly, a fair value gain of \$68.695 million (2021: \$101.463 million has been recognised in the statement of profit or loss.
+A fair value gain of \$43.779 million (2022: \$68.695 million) has been recognised in the statement of profit or loss.